adititabu81/onlinebookstore/README.md

 2.chage database configuration in functions.php

-3.put whole onlinebookstore in the "www" fold(this is for Ampps)
+3.put whole onlinebookstore folder in the "www" folder(this is for Ampps)

 4.enter "localhost/onlinebookstore" in brower go to book store